Rothdyt/all_of_optimization/_draft/GradientMethod/LogisticRegression.md

 1. Lecture notes 9 and 10 presented on this [course website.](https://wiki.illinois.edu/wiki/display/ie510/IE+510+Applied+Nonlinear+Programming+Home)
 2. The code for generating graphs can be found in [my git repo](https://github.com/Rothdyt/all_of_optimization/blob/master/_draft/Algorithms/pycode/LogisticRegression.py).
+3. Formulations of Logistic Regression can be found in this [thread](https://stats.stackexchange.com/questions/250937/which-loss-function-is-correct-for-logistic-regression/279698#279698).